 Frosted Oatmeal Cookies

 A woman in my small Iowa hometown sold these cookies.
-When my grandmother asked her for the recipe, the woman agreed to give it to her if she promised not to make them until the women was too old to sell them.
+When my grandmother asked her for the recipe, the woman agreed to give it to her if she promised not to make them until the woman was too old to sell them.
 Grandmother kept her promise, and this special recipe has been a family favorite for years. —B. Capper-Eckstein, Osseo, Minnesota

 Total TimePrep: 45 min. + chilling Bake: 10 min./batch + cooling